Economics 1 - Principles of Economics » Summer 2020 » Quiz

 In a perfectly competitive market, each firm produces at a quantity where price is set

-D. equal to average cost, in the long run.
+equal to marginal cost, in the short run.

 Question #24